 nearestColor = list[NearestColorIndex(color, list)].

-Sorting colors into color categories can be done by k-means clustering (see also the Wikipedia article), which involves—
+Sorting colors into color categories can be done by a so-called "hard clustering" algorithm such as k-means clustering (see also the Wikipedia article), which involves—

 - defining a list (